GeorgeTegos/Project_food_takeaway/README.md

   flask db migrate
   flask db upgrade

-4) use this command to run flask: flask run
+4) Use this command to run flask: flask run

 5) Flask enviroment runs at port 4999 so you can go to web app homepage by typing this URL: http://localhost:4999/